 So you POAS (pee on a stick) and get a BFP (big fat positive).
 This is life-changing news, and you may feel a bevy of emotions—excited, scared, anxious, surprised.
 What now?
 Here are ten things to do to kick-off a safe and healthy pregnancy.

 - Begin taking a prenatal if you’re not already.
-Look for which brands contain folate, iron, calcium, vitamin D, DHA, and iodine.
-Read this article by Dr. Liz Kane on what to look for in a prenatal and check out our Prenatal Multi Duo.
+Look for which brands contain folate, iron, calcium, choline, vitamin D, DHA, and iodine.
+Read this article by Dr. Liz Kane on what to look for in a prenatal and check out our Prenatal Daily Packets

 - Call your OBGYN!
 Most like to see patients at six to eight weeks after your last period (earlier if you are at risk for ectopic pregnancy or have unique concerns), but it’s time to get that first appointment scheduled.
 Your first prenatal visit will cover an assessment, routine labs, genetic testing, and more.
 If you don’t yet have an OB, call your insurance company to find one who is covered under your plan.

 - Stop using products that contain toxic chemicals.
 Especially look out for BPA and phthalates, which are chemicals often found in food, food packaging, drink cans, cosmetics, perfume, air fresheners, and soft plastics (e.g. shower curtains or children’s toys).
 Research shows that these types of chemicals found in plastics and other man-made goods are linked to health risks in fetuses and infants.

 - Calculate your due date.
 March of Dimes has a free and easy calculator to help you know how far along you are and estimate your expected due date.
 Of course, every pregnancy is unique, and most babies arrive sooner or later than expected.
 Always talk to your doctor about your due date.

 - Rethink your diet.
 Now is the time to cut down on caffeine, cut out booze altogether, and start nourishing yourself with what your body really needs.